 Content Marketing Factors That Increase Search Rankings

-The number of unique domains linking to your site impacts your visibility in search.
-The more unique domains linking back to your website, the higher your website will show on results pages.
+Typically, the more unique domains linking back to your website, the higher your website will show on the results pages.

 While acquiring many dofollow links from high-authority websites will send good signals to Google, you also have to be careful when using this strategy alone.
 Google’s algorithms are extremely sophisticated, and they are always on the lookout for backlinking tactics that try to game the system.